(Read about the 2010 lyric change below).

+This year, 2015, marks the 40th anniversary of the shipwreck.
 Every year, on November 10th and the days leading up to it, there are commemorative services and other programs to remember the ship and the men who lost their lives.
-This year, 2014, marks the 39th anniversary of the shipwreck.
-You can find information about two of this year's events at these websites: the Great Lakes Shipwreck Museum, the Lake Superior Marine Museum Association, and the Dossin Great Lakes Museum (Detroit Historical Society), the Great Lakes Historical Society/National Museum of the Great Lakes and the Port Dover Harbour Museum (with "Dive Detective" Mike Fletcher and music - news article).
+You can find information about some of this year's events at these websites: the Great Lakes Shipwreck Museum, the Lake Superior Marine Museum Association, and the Dossin Great Lakes Museum (Detroit Historical Society), the Great Lakes Historical Society/National Museum of the Great Lakes and the Port Dover Harbour Museum (with "Dive Detective" Mike Fletcher and music - news article).
 There is also a memorial service at Mariners' Church as part of the 11am service on the preceding Sunday.
 In 2015 it is on November 8th: Church calendar.

 Find the song on: